mbabynames search ✿

 Krishna Troy

-"noble and strong" (Krishna) meets "foot soldier" (Troy).
+"dark or divine" (Krishna) meets "foot soldier" (Troy).
 The combination reads as complete.
 Neither name overshadows the other.
 Troy (1 syllable) provides a firm close after the longer Krishna.

 Krishna Blake